Codecademy/docs/content/dart/concepts/strings/strings.md

 ---
 Title: 'Strings'
-Description: 'A string represents words or sentences and is used for handling and manipulating text in coding.'
+Description: 'Represents words or sentences and is used for handling and manipulating text.'
 Subjects:
-  - 'Developer Tools'
   - 'Code Foundations'
   - 'Computer Science'
 Tags:
   - 'Methods'
   - 'Functions'
   - 'Strings'
 CatalogContent:
   - 'learn-dart'
   - 'paths/computer-science'
 ---

-A **String** is a sequence of characters (such as letters, numbers, and symbols) that is used to represent text.
-It is a data type designed specifically for handling textual data.
-Strings are enclosed in single (') or double (") quotes.
-Single-line strings are represented using single or double quotes.
-Triple quotes are used to represent multi-line strings.
+A **`String`** is a sequence of characters (such as letters, numbers, and symbols) that is used to represent text.
+It is a [data type](https://www.codecademy.com/resources/docs/dart/data-types) designed specifically for handling and manipulating textual data.
+Single-line strings are enclosed in single (') or double (") quotes, whereas triple quotes (''') are used to represent multi-line strings.

 ## Syntax